IDP-PALAKMAHAJAN/Assignment__Topsis/README.md

 Topsis-Package
-Link to my Tospis package on pypi.org- https://pypi.org/project/topsis-vivek-102203778/
+Link to my Tospis package on pypi.org- https://pypi.org/project/Topsis-Palak-102216032/

 I have developed a command line python program to implement the TOPSIS.
 TOPSIS (technique for order performance by similarity to ideal solution) is a useful technique in dealing with multi-attribute or multi-criteria decision making (MADM/MCDM) problems in the real world

 Installation
-pip install Topsis-Vivek-102203778
+pip install Topsis-Palak-102216032

-Submitted by: Vivek Arora
+Submitted by: Palak Mahajan

-102203778
+102216032

-3C42
+3Q33